tsherif/space-shooter.c/ARCHITECTURE.md

 #### Web

 I implement audio for the Web using [OpenAL](https://www.openal.org/), which models audio as a graph similar to XAudio2.
 I create 32 sources, all connected to the default listener.
-Unlike Windows and Linux PCM data isn't directly submitted to a source, but rather has to be copied into a buffer.
+Unlike Windows and Linux PCM data isn't directly submitted to a source, but must instead be copied into a buffer.
 To avoid continually copying data into a buffer when a sound is played, I create a buffer for each sound once when it is loaded.

 ```c
 int32_t platform_loadSound(const char* fileName) {